tohwsw/aws-ecs-workshop-console/Lab1-Getting-Started-with-ECS/readme.md

 }
 ```

 Next create **colorteller.json** with the below content.
 Notice that the environment variable "color" is "blue".
-Make sure to change the arn **arn:aws:iam::284245693010:role/ecsTaskExecutionRole** of **ecsTaskExecutionRole** to your own.
+Make sure to change the account id 284245693010 to your own.

 ```